 Address: 7604 Koko Head Park Rd #7602, Honolulu, HI 96825

-The hike is very short, but most people spend about 45 minutes going to the top due to its difficulty.
-But once at the top, you are rewarded with some of the best views on the island.
+While the hike is physically short, most people spend about 45 minutes to an hour getting to the top due to its difficulty.
+Once at the top, you are rewarded with some of the best views on the island.

-Despite the challenging terrain, Koko Head remains one of Honolulu’s most popular hikes.
+Despite the challenging terrain, Koko Crater Trail remains one of Honolulu’s most popular hikes.
 You’ll want to go either early morning or before sunset, as it can get super hot in the afternoons, and heat stroke is a high risk.

 14. Explore Downtown Honolulu

-If you’re interested in a walking tour that includes stops at a few breweries, I recommend this downtown food and beer walking tour.
-The tour takes approximately 3.5 hours; your local guide can show you the best Honolulu offers.
+This downtown food and beer walking tour is a must-do.
+The tour takes approximately 3.5 hours, during which your local guide will show you the best Honolulu has to offer.
 It’s one of the great things to do in Honolulu for couples or friends who are craft beer lovers.

 15. Ala Moana Center